binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 splitting for all subprocesses, which is also not what you want.
 We want to control our own environment and not mess up other ones.

+*Note:* I'll have reason later to fuss with *IFS* more, so this isn't the final word.
+But for now, let's keep things simple and disable it.

 Now, there are two things to keep in mind about turning off word splitting.